astronuts-app/astronuts-docs/Writerside/topics/Typescript.md

   uses: astronuts-app/astronuts-code-quality-action@v4
 ```
 Note* : There is no need to specify build systems and languages used in the project as we use our auto detection system to detect that.
+        -> For now we only support test written with jest library to generate reports.
 <br></br>

 For more info you can check